THE NOVEL | THE TEXT

 At twenty-five, girls begin to talk about being old maids, but secretly resolve that they never will be.
 At thirty they say nothing about it, but quietly accept the fact, and if sensible, console themselves by remembering that they have twenty more useful, happy years, in which they may be learning to grow old gracefully.
 Don't laugh at the spinsters, dear girls, for often very tender, tragic romances are hidden away in the hearts that beat so quietly under the sober gowns, and many silent sacrifices of youth, health, ambition, love itself, make the faded faces beautiful in God's sight.
 Even the sad, sour sisters should be kindly dealt with, because they have missed the sweetest part of life, if for no other reason; and looking at them with compassion, not contempt, girls in their bloom should remember that they too may miss the blossom time.
 That rosy cheeks don't last forever, that silver threads will come in the bonnie brown hair, and that, by-and-by, kindness and respect will be as sweet as love and admiration now.

-So even missing out on marriage and the "sweetest part of life" can in the long run be rewarding.
+So even missing out on marriage and the "sweetest part of life" can in the long run can have its own rewards.
 Though it is worth noting that despite Alcott's statements that liberty can be preferable to marriage for some women, she took care to please her readership by ensuring her principal character achieved a marital relationship, albeit a unconventional one for its time.

 The one hundred and fiftieth anniversay of Little Women has recently been celebrated with new editions and movie adaptations.
 Howeever, I find it hard to believe its popularity could survive much further into the twenty-first century.
 I don't know any adolescents or young adults of the past couple of generations who admit to having read the novel or its sequels.
 The fond reviews found online seem to be mainly from older people who recall it from their distant youth.